Illinois Court Records

 Most people with past drunk driving convictions want to know if their records can ever be deleted.
 Unfortunately, in most cases, it remains on the record forever.

-The law in Illinois does not allow the deletion or sealing of a DUI from public records.
+In Illinois, the law does not permit the deletion or sealing of a DUI conviction from public records.
 The only way to remove DUI-related incidents from the public record is if:

 - The defendant applies for a pardon from the Governor of Illinois, and it is issued.